PrairieLearn/PrairieLearn/docs/pl-drawing/index.md

 ### Example Implementations

-The example [`QID: demoDrawingGradeVector`](https://github.com/PrairieLearn/PrairieLearn/tree/master/exampleCourse/questions/demo/drawingGradeVector) illustrates all the `pl-drawing-button` that are currently implemented.
+The example [demo/drawingGradeVector] illustrates all the `pl-drawing-button` that are currently implemented.

 <img src="pl-all-buttons.png" width=70%>